lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

    EmitLLVM`.
 This is valuable even if LLVM remains the only emitter because it gives reports, translation validation, and source maps a structured backend contract instead of raw LLVM text.
+5. Replace `Unit`-only verifier results with Phase 6B structured producer validation records and a versioned chain contract.
+These records are `compiler_validated`, not independent certificates.
+6. Record the prospective query/dependency graph in Phase 6C shadow mode while still recomputing the batch pipeline; use real Phase 8 edit traces to test invalidation completeness.
+7. Only after the Phase 8 external-validation verdict is GO, implement Roadmap Phase 8.5's persistent `CompilerSession`, conservative query engine, local content-addressed store, and codegen-unit cache.
+Phase 14/15 then add the independent Core and BackendIR certificate checkers over those canonical artifacts.

 ## Relationship to Phase 14

-Phase 6.5, not Phase 14, decides the representation: Core `CExpr` is the typed carrier, a shared `TypeJudgment` feeds Check and Elab, and future `CompilerDB` carries relational/evidence/provenance facts when those facts are pulled.
-Phase 14 #13b then proves and preserves that choice: Elab's re-inference is deleted, Check/Elab type agreement is structural through the shared judgment, and preservation proofs show each pass keeps the committed Core meaning.
-6.5 makes the architecture stop inviting drift; 14 proves the passes honor it.
+Phase 6.5, not Phase 14, decides the representation: Core `CExpr` is the typed carrier, a shared `TypeJudgment` feeds Check and Elab, and `CompilerDB` carries relational/evidence/provenance facts when those facts are pulled.
+Phase 8.5 makes those artifacts persistently reusable.
+Phase 14 #13b then proves and preserves that choice, while #13c extracts an independent checker for the named `CoreCertificateV1` predicate.
+Elab's re-inference is deleted, Check/Elab type agreement is structural through the shared judgment, and preservation proofs show each pass keeps the committed Core meaning.
+Phase 6.5 makes the architecture stop inviting drift; Phase 8.5 makes it operational; Phase 14 proves/checks the explicitly supported relations.

 ## Non-goals